kevintruong/til/Fork/Forking,-Part-2:-Fork,-Exec,-Wait.md

 ```

 The above example however misses a couple of subtle points:
-* More than one child may have finished but the parent will only get one SIGCHLD signal (signals are not queued)
+-More than one child may have finished but the parent will only get one SIGCHLD signal (signals are not queued)
-* SIGCHLD signals can be sent for other reasons (e.g. a child process is temporarily stopped)
+-SIGCHLD signals can be sent for other reasons (e.g. a child process is temporarily stopped)

 A more robust code to reap zombies is shown below.
 ```C